libuv/libuv/docs/src/guide/basics.rst

 Storing context
 +++++++++++++++

-In callback based programming style you'll often want to pass some 'context' -- application specific information -- between the call site and the callback.
+In callback-based programming style you'll often want to pass some 'context' -- application-specific information -- between the call site and the callback.
 All handles and requests have a ``void* data`` member which you can set to the context and cast back in the callback.
 This is a common pattern used throughout the C library ecosystem.
 In addition ``uv_loop_t`` also has a similar data